 - Smart home technology.
-There are smart home devices that can help you avoid disruption caused by a property loss in the form of a monitoring system that has sensors to alert you to water leaks, sounding smoke alarms, temperature changes in your home, and the opening of doors and windows.
+Smart home devices, such as monitoring systems, have sensors that can alert you to water leaks, sounding smoke alarms, temperature changes in your home, and the opening of doors and windows.

 - Higher deductibles.
 Sometimes, increasing your homeowners deductible can be a helpful way to save money on your homeowners insurance policy.
 That means that, in the event of a loss, you’ll be responsible for the higher deductible you selected, so be sure you’re comfortable with the amount.
 Ask your insurance agent to explain your deductible options before you decide what to do.